 - For retrofits of existing equipment, applicants must provide a minimum 50% cost share for the project.

 - For new construction or projects that are deemed a ‘lost opportunity’ by the Trust, such as replacement of a piece of equipment that is at or near the end of its useful life, applicants must provide a minimum of 25% of the incremental cost as measured between the efficient alternative and the industry standard.

 - Incentive awards are capped based on the magnitude of the validated annual reduction in grid-supplied energy (kWh/year).
 Incentives will not exceed $0.30 per kWh of validated annual reduction in grid supplied energy.

 - Efficiency Maine will consider new applications until the available program funding is exhausted.

 - Review the Electric Project Application Cover Sheet.

-- Look through the sample calculations in the Excel workbooks below.
+- Look through the sample calculation in the Excel workbook below.

 - Call 1-866-376-2463 or email firstname.lastname@example.org for more information

 Efficiency Maine offers free scoping audits to eligible businesses that have the potential to develop a qualifying project under the Custom Program.
 These scoping audits provide businesses with the opportunity to get a professional consultation on their facility’s specific energy use and identify cost-effective energy efficiency projects that will reduce operating expenses.
 Click here to find out if you’re eligible for a scoping audit.

 Efficiency Maine offers incentives for Technical Assistance Studies to those customers that have already identified a project but need additional outside assistance to move it forward.
 To apply for a Technical Assistance incentive, click here.